Control Your End of Life Medical Treatment

 A healthcare agent is a person you name in your emergency, critical, and advance care plan to make medical treatment decisions for you if you become too sick or injured to make or communicate those decisions.

-The specific situations in which your Advance Directive will take effect are outlined in the document.
-First, in a situation where you are terminally ill and expected to die within 6 months or [INSERT OTHER SCENARIO FROM DOCS].
+The specific situations in which your Advanced Directive will take effect are outlined in the document for example, your choices regarding life support in a situation where you are terminally ill and have only months to live.

 Anyone who is at least 18 years old and of “sound mind” can create an Advance Directive.